miklevin/MikeLev.in/_posts/2024-10-09-refactoring-advice-from-ai.md

     return ''
 ```

-## FastHTML Simplifies CRUD Operations Using MicroDataAPI
+## FastHTML Simplifies CRUD Operations Using MiniDataAPI

 This example demonstrates how FastHTML simplifies CRUD operations using the
-MicroDataAPI.
+MiniDataAPI.
 The framework's approach allows for a seamless integration of
 Python, HTML, and database operations, making it easier to create dynamic web
 applications with persistent data storage.